rafaelbco/rbco.caseclasses/README.txt

 - Supports inheritance.

-See also the motivation_ section for other implementations of the concept, specially MacroPy_ which is a very different approach and the inspiration for this project.
+See also the motivation_ section for other implementations of the concept, specially MacroPy_ which was the inspiration for this project and uses a very different approach.

 Basic Usage